dpage/winpgbuild/README.md

 # winpgbuild
 A repo containing Github actions for building PostgreSQL and it's dependencies on Windows.
+A number of build tools are also included to enable reproducable builds, though these are generally downloaded as pre-built utilities.

 ## Respository variables

-Github Action Repository Variables are used to specify the version of components to build.
+Github Action Repository Variables are used to specify the version of components to build or download.
 These are listed below in square brackets.

 ### Dependencies